Greg89/normaize-server/docs/CORE_PROJECT_MIGRATION_CHECKLIST.md

 ### File Storage & Configuration
 - ✅ **FileMetadata, FileType, StorageProvider** - Value objects created in Domain layer
+- ✅ **FileUploadOptions** - Configuration class for file upload validation (replaces IFileConfigurationService)
-- 📋 **IStorageService** - Generic storage interface
+- ❌ **IStorageService** - DEPRECATED - Functionality covered by IFileStorageService
-- 📋 **IFileConfigurationService / FileConfigurationService** - File configuration management
+- ❌ **IFileConfigurationService / FileConfigurationService** - DEPRECATED - Replaced by FileUploadOptions configuration class
-- 📋 **IStorageConfigurationService** - Storage configuration
+- ❌ **IStorageConfigurationService** - DEPRECATED - Storage provider configuration handled by Infrastructure layer

+**Note**: PostgreSQL-only database support.
+MySQL and InMemory references exist only in legacy projects (Normaize.Data, Normaize.Tests) which will be deleted post-migration.
+New DDD projects use PostgreSQL for production and InMemory for unit/integration tests.

 ---